yongjejeon/SweetVioletWeb/README.md

   - `handlePreviousDay()`: Proceeds to the next meal.
   - `handleNextDay()`: Proceeds to the previous meal.

+### Summary Page
+- **Purpose**: Provides a summary of the user’s meal plan and integrates with Google Maps to display nearby Trader Joe's stores.
+- **Features**:
+  - Displays a Google Map with pins for Trader Joe's locations.
+  - Allows users to select a store, view its details, and include it in their shopping list.
+  - Shows the ingredient list with an option to toggle items and recalculate the total price.
+  - Buttons to print the shopping list or send it to the user’s phone.
+- **Key Components Used**:
+  - Google Maps API integration.
+  - Dynamic list rendering for ingredients.

+---

 ## Setup Instructions
 1. **Clone the Repository**:
    - git clone https://github.com/yongjejeon/SweetVioletWeb.git
 2. **Install Dependencies**: Run `npm install` to install required packages.
+3. **Add environment variables**:
+  - Create a .env file in the project root.
+  - Add your API URLs and keys:
+      ```bash
+      REACT_APP_API_URL=<backend_api_url>
+      REACT_APP_GOOGLE_MAPS_API_KEY=<google_maps_api_key>
-3. **Run Backend**: ensure that your backend server is running to dynamically load content on the meal plan page
+4. **Run Backend**: ensure that your backend server is running to dynamically load content on the meal plan page
-3. **Start the React Development Server**: Use `npm start` to start the application.
+5. **Start the React Development Server**: Use `npm start` to start the application.
-4. **View Application**: Open `http://localhost:3000` in a browser to access the frontend.
+6. **View Application**: Open `http://localhost:3000` in a browser to access the frontend.

 ## Development Process